Office Timeline – free timeline maker

 Options for making an Excel roadmap

-How do I create a roadmap in Excel?
-Step-by-step instructions
+Manually create a roadmap in Excel

 Start by identifying the main categories of your roadmap.
 In a new spreadsheet, list the main components in a column.
 This will be the vertical axis of your roadmap.
 Based on what you need to visualize, the roadmap components may represent processes, product phases, features, teams, resource allocation or scope details and priorities.
 In our roadmap example below, we listed a few project steps and broke down one of the steps into phases.

-Start roadmap
+Start outlining your roadmap in Excel

 2. Set a timeline at the top.